auge8472/SelfForum/readme.md

 The repository is a place to collect code.
 The code-fragments may not be ready for use.
 Copy the required fragments from my fragments and include them into your code files.

 - `print.css`: A rudimentary set of CSS-rules for printing forum entries.
+- `selfforum-print.js`: A JavaScript function, that …
+	- … adds a printing button to the lowermost button bar below the posting,
+	- … dims out the elements, that will not part of the print out,
+	- … calls the operating systems print dialogue,
+	- … toggles the label of the printing button dependent on the status.
 - `selfforum.js`: Javascript-functions to display the time of the next reload of the overview page of the individual forums.
 The configuration of the reload itself is done in the user settings.
 - `selfhtml.xml`: OpenSearch plugin for the search in the SelfHTML-forum.